LuckyRepo/AOSiP-Helper-Bot/README.md

 # AOSiP-Helper-Bot
 Shell script to help with syncing, building or initializing AOSiP.
 Created for lazy people who build on Linux.

+Use ~/build/aosip as your build folder.
+Quick Start will automatically set your build folder to ~/build/aosip for you.

 Quick Setup (Experimental)
 ---------------
 ```bash